-A more comprehensive description of the data used and of the assessment in 2022 for the 2023 fishery is provided in the relevant sections below.
+A more comprehensive description of the data used and of the assessment in 2023 for the 2024 fishery is provided in the relevant sections below and in White et al. 2023.
 Every effort is made to obtain relevant data and monitor the performance of stocks (attainment of CL) at the river level and consequently to assess the status of individual riverine stocks.
 Several sources of information are used in this process.